quberoot/Health/General/Diet/ReadMeDennisOpinion.md

 - What is the evolutionary advantage for a carnivore over a herbivore, what are the disadvantages.
 What is the evolutionary advantages of an omnivore.
 - The role of cooking.
 What foods are best cooked, what may be eaten raw?
 - have you considered, what I call it the allergy/sensitivity.
 (Note: mainstream considers an allergy to be very different from a sensitivity, but here I have clubbed both together)
 - Why do certain foods have toxins in them, eg certain fish, cassava, potato etc.
+- are you aware of the Inuit paradox, French paradox and the Israeli paradox?

 My allergy/sensitivity spectrum, in the order of increasing sensitivity
 -------------------------------------------------------------------------